ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    request that participating receivers act to reject messages from this subdomain that fail to authenticate.

-   Issue 53, Original text:

-   As a first step, it will ask that a portion (1/4 in this example) of failing messages be quarantined, enabling examination of messages sent to mailboxes hosted by participating receivers.
-Aggregate feedback reports will be sent to a mailbox within the Organizational Domain, and to a mailbox at a third party selected and authorized to receive same by the Domain Owner.
-Aggregate reports sent to the third party are limited to a maximum size of ten megabytes.

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 63]

-Internet-Draft                  DMARCbis                      April 2021

-   Issue 53, Proposed replacement text:
+   _Tickets 47 and 53_

-   As a first step, it will ask that a portion (1/4 in this example) of failing messages be quarantined, enabling examination of messages sent to mailboxes hosted by participating receivers.
+   As a first step, it will ask that failing messages be quarantined, enabling examination of messages sent to mailboxes hosted by participating receivers.
 Aggregate feedback reports will be sent to a mailbox within the Organizational Domain, and to a mailbox at a third party selected and authorized to receive same by the Domain Owner.

    The Domain Owner will accomplish this by constructing a policy record indicating that: